Megamix '93: Song history

 Inspired by the success of the ABBA and Boney M Gold compilations, the original Luv' formation reunited in the spring of 1993, after several line-up changes (with (Marga Scheide being the only member to stay constantly in the group).
 The trio signed a record deal with Arcade Records for the release of a compilation (entitled Luv' Gold).
-The promotion campaign of this anthology CD was launched in a notorious Amsterdam gay club (De iT) where the Luv' singers appeared in concert.
-The compilation topped the Dutch album charts for eighteen weeks and reached the fourteenth position.
-Luv' hadn't topped an album in the hitlists for nearly thirteen years.

-Moreover, the trio scored a hit single on the Dutch Top 40: a megamix produced by Dancability (a project involving Martin Boer (of the famous Dutch Dance act 2 Brothers on the 4th Floor).
+The trio scored a hit single on the Dutch Top 40: a megamix produced by Dancability (a project involving Martin Boer (of the famous Dutch Dance act 2 Brothers on the 4th Floor).
 This medley is a non-stop dance mix of Luv's greatest chart toppers (U.O.Me (Theme from Waldolala), Trojan Horse, You're the Greatest Lover and Ooh, Yes I Do), whose original versions were smash hits in the late 1970s in a large part of Continental Europe, South Africa and Mexico.

-Thanks to their comeback, the ladies often performed on TV (they recorded a special (Discover the world with Luv') aired on Veronica and filmed in the British Virgin Islands).
-They also toured the club circuit in the Netherlands, Belgium, Germany and Denmark.
-In 1994, Luv' recorded what turned out to be their final studio album, (All You Need Is Luv'), and soon after disbanded.
-The disco/pop act made another comeback in 2005–2006.

 Chart performance

 "Megamix '93" was a top 30 hit in the Netherlands and marked Luv's return to the charts since the single "Welcome to My Party" in 1989 (recorded by another line-up).
-More than a decade after its international success, the group's situation had changed.
-From a popular female trio which had hit records three years in a row (1978–1981) in a dozen of countries, Luv' became an act which only caught the attention of the Dutch speaking mass media in the Netherlands and in Flanders (Belgium).